benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

   - But RTL provides a convenience query called `getByLabelText`
   - Because we provided the `Name` label we can search by it
   - This assumes that `Input` is implemented in an accessible way with `<label>` or `aria-label`
+  - If it wasn't, I'd have to fix it to write my tests
 - What's cool is that RTL provides user event helpers like `.type`
   - It's different than `.invoke` or even `.simulate` because it types each individual character
   - With Enzyme we're kinda cheating and sending the last event